jddemcher/TallGuyCooking/Grill/Grilled.Wings.md

 # Grilled Wings

-*This recipe/marinade can be used for wings, thighs, and drumsticks.*
+*This recipe/marinade can be used for wings, thighs, and drumsticks.
+Size quantities are good for about 12-15 wings, 4-6 thighs, or 6-8 drumsticks.
+Marinade ingredients can be increased for larger quantity of chicken.*

 ### Ingredients
 1. 1 tsp chili powder